Women experiencing typical pregnancies are not offered the option of inducing labor at 39 weeks. That might change.

 Since the early 1990s, the rate of c-section deliveries has skyrocketed and cesarean deliveries reached record high levels.
 In the U.S., about 33% of all deliveries are cesarean.
 This drastic increase in c-section deliveries is frequently attributed to the rise of birth injury malpractice lawsuits.
 The overwhelming majority of birth injury lawsuits are based on failure to perform a c-section or delay in performing an emergency c-section.

-Cases such as these demonstrate the dangers of not promptly ordering an emergency c-section.
+Cases such as these show the dangers of not promptly ordering an emergency c-section.
 The threat of birth injury lawsuits is frequently blamed for what many perceive to be excessive use of C-sections.
 Critics of birth injury litigation claim that doctors are routinely performing unnecessary c-sections because they don’t want to get sued.
-A number of studies have been done on this topic and they indicate that fear of birth injury lawsuits has not been a major cause for the increase in C-sections.
+Several studies have been done on this topic and they show that fear of birth injury lawsuits has not been a major cause for the increase in C-sections.
 A study of Florida hospitals published in 2017 concluded that fear of malpractice lawsuits had no impact on c-section delivery rates and only a small impact on vaginal deliveries after a prior C-section.

 Are C-sections Simply Safer Than Vaginal Deliveries?